Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld Section

 Select edges of a shell or solid model along the weld seam line.
-This is the location where the results are plotted.

 The order the edges are selected are used to define the path direction.
 The edge can be a shared edge in a shell or a multi-body part or a free edge from a contact face of a weld.

-Edge to surface contacts as well as mesh connections are also allowed.
+Edge to surface contacts as well as mesh connections are allowed.
 For edge to edge contact the Weld Section must use the Contact side and not Target side.
 See Table 3 of pictures for valid selections.

 The section “Reference Id” number is plotted in graphics for the weld result.